modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 It is also not allowed to override modifications having the final prefix.
 Only during flattening of an instantiated model, remaining `break` modifications are seen as not present.
 They have no further influence on the model equations.

+## Impact on balanced models.
+The section on balanced model does in some cases have a restrictions on modifiers:
+"The binding equations in modifiers for components may in these cases only be for parameters, constants, inputs and variables having a default binding equation."
+The latter case interacts with `break`, and the simplest solution seems to be:
+"For the latter case of variables having a default binding equation (that are not parameter, constant, or input) the modifier may not remove the binding equation using break."

+Alternatives would be that it is allowed to remove the binding equation, as long as a normal binding equation is added later, or that it is allowed to remove it and replace it with a normal equation.
+Both variants seem more complicated and with unclear benefits - but might be considered for the future if the need arises.

 # Discussion of effects

 ## In Equations